Popular Locations

 Human strains of the flu are typically spread through respiratory transmission.
 However, Dr. Roberts says it’s likely humans and other animal species are getting infected with bird flu in other ways.
 For example, an animal may eat an infected bird, or a human may encounter a contaminated bird’s secretions, or touch their eyes after touching a sick bird.

-Currently there have been rarely identified cases of human-to-human transmission, so the likelihood of getting bird flu is very low.
+Currently there have been rarely identified cases of human-to-human transmission.
 It’s more likely to appear in people who have close contact with sick animals, like poultry farmers.
 Therefore, testing is not currently recommended for the average person.
 However, anyone with symptoms who works on a farm should tell their doctor.

 Since bird flu has been showing up in cows and chickens, should we worry about the milk and eggs we eat?
 The U.S. Food and Drug Administration (FDA) says remnants of bird flu have been found in samples of pasteurized milk but deemed the milk supply safe because it was not a live, viable virus.